swiftandcode/swiftandcode/README.md

 - 👋 Hi, I’m @swiftandcode
-- 👀 I’m interested in Computer and Apple devices
+- 👀 I’m interested in Apple devices and Apple software language
 - 🌱 I’m currently learning Swift and SwiftUI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...